 - For "Degree" select "Bachelor of Science" from the drop down menu.

 - For "Graduation Date" please select a date prior to the start of the term you are applying for.
-For example, if you are applying for Fall 2021, select June 2021.
+For example, if you are applying for an upcoming Fall semester, select that specific semester option.

 - You can leave the "Grade Point Average on a 4.0 Scale" box empty.
-Below is an example of what to enter if you are applying for the Fall 2021 semester:
+Below is an example:

 - Next, you will be given a temporary user name and password and will be brought to a page where you can upload your documents.